Scythian Clothing

 Shirts

-Only a few shirts from the Pazyryk region are preserved.
-They were made of silk and linen/hemp.
+Only a few shirts are preserved, and these come from the Altai and Taklamakan regions.
+They were made of silk and linen/hemp and have seams and hem trimmed with red fabric/thread.

 Skirts